-In 2018, Wasaga Distribution Inc. (WDI) met all performance targets.
+In 2019, Wasaga Distribution Inc. (WDI) met all performance targets except for System Reliability.
 Aging infrastructure continues to be a challenge facing utilities today.
 WDI must replace aging infrastructure at a pace that meets the challenge.
-In addition, vegetation control, including tree trimming activities, also continue to be a primary focus for WDI due to the highly treed community, this reduces the vulnerability of the distribution system to external uncontrollable events, such as weather.
+In addition, vegetation control, including tree trimming activities, also continue to be a primary focus for WDI due to the highly treed community.
+This reduces the vulnerability of the distribution system to external uncontrollable events, such as weather.

 Further to the above, WDI continues to focus on you, the customer.
 WDI makes every effort to engage its customers on a regular basis to ensure we are aware of your needs and that you are receiving the best value for your money.
+In 2019, WDI undertook the development of a Strategic Plan that included input from all stakeholders including outreach engagement of all our customers.
 WDI remains committed to provide its customers with the most reliable service at the least possible cost.
-WDI thanks their customers for their strong commitment to the utility in 2018 and extending into 2019.
+WDI thanks their customers for their strong commitment to the utility in 2019 and extending into 2020.

-In 2019, WDI will continue its efforts to improve overall scorecard performance results compared to prior years.
+In 2020, WDI will continue its efforts to improve overall scorecard performance results compared to prior years.
 This performance improvement is expected as a result of continued investment in both our infrastructure and in response to your needs.